lassegit/react-simple-social/README.md

-## Add various social share links through one simple React component
+## Add social share links through one simple and lightweight React component

 A simple React component that adds React share links with SVG icons in your selected color.
 It has limited configuration options and mainly serves as a quick and easy way to add the obligatory social share links to help promote your React app.
-And its lightweight.
+And its lightweight and should work with React version 15 and 16.

 It contains 5 inline SVG icon types; minimal, round, roundedunfilled, roundedsquare, square and text.
 These can be passed as props to the component.
 They look like and are all taken from iconmonstr.com: